kabanero-io/events-operator/README.md

   repositories:
     - github:
         secret: your-github-secret
+        webhookSecret: my-webhook-secret
   mediations:
     - mediation:
         name: appsody
         selector:
-          - urlPattern: /webhook
+          - urlPattern: webhook
           - repositoryType:
             file: .type1.yaml
             newVariable: message.body.webhooks-type1
         sendTo: [ "dest"  ]
         variables:
           - name: message.body.webhooks-tekton-service-account
+            value: kabanero-pipeline
           body:
-              - = : 'sendEvent(dest, message)'
+              - = : 'sendEvent(dest, body, header)'
     - mediation:
         name: gitops
         selector:
-          - urlPattern: /webhook
+          - urlPattern: webhook
           - repositoryType:
             name: message.body.webhooks-type2
             file: .type2.yaml
         sendTo: [ "dest"  ]
         body:
-          - = : 'sendEvent(dest, message)'
+          - = : 'sendEvent(dest, body, header)'
   ```

 The `repositories` attribute defines repository related configuration.
-For `github` repository, you may define a secret
+For `github` repository,

+- `secret` points to a Kubernetes `Secret`.
+It has the same format as the Tekton user name/password secret, where username is the user name is the user name to Github, and passwor dis the Api key to access github.
-to verify the authenticity of the webhook originator.
+- `webhookSecret` is used to authenticate the originator of the webhook message.
 It is the same secret you specified when configuring the webhook
 on github.

 The `selector` defines which mediation to call based on the specified criteria:

 - The `urlPattern` matches the pattern to the incoming URL.
 Currently only exact match is supported.
 - The `repositoryType` matches the type of the repository.
-The mediation is called only if the specified `file` exists
-  in the repository.
+The mediation is called only if the specified `file` exists in the repository.
 In addition, the content of the `file` is read and bound to the the variable `newVariable`.

-The `varibles` section creates new variables whose values are CEL expressions.
+The `varibles` section creates new variables.

-In addition, the mediation automatically adds additional predefined variables to the body of the incoming message after
-the creation of the repository variables.
+In addition, the mediation automatically adds additional predefined variables to the body of the incoming message after the creation of the repository variables.
 Though these variables are meant to be used for Tekton event listeners, they
 are generic enough to be used by other downstream listeners as well.

 - `body.webhooks-tekton-git-server`:  The name of the incoming git server.
 For example, `github.com`